-David Nissenbaum is co-head of the Investment Management Group and a member of the firm’s Executive Committee.
+David Nissenbaum is co-head of the Investment Management Group.
 He primarily represents institutional and entrepreneurial investment managers, financial services firms and private investment funds in all aspects of their businesses.
 He structures investment management and financial services firms along with credit, hedge, private equity, distressed investing, activist and hybrid funds, as well as energy funds, co-investments, funds of funds and scalable platforms for fund sponsors.
 David also advises on fundraising, management company partnerships, compensation plans, succession plans, seed and strategic investments and spinoffs of investment teams.
 His work includes counseling clients on finding practical solutions to regulatory and compliance requirements, including the Volcker Rule, and managing conflicts of interest with an emphasis on reducing legal risk to the business.

 Clients often seek David’s advice on business matters and strategy.
 He has been named a “Leader in His Field” by Chambers Global and Chambers USA and has been recognized by The International Who’s Who of Private Funds Lawyers, PLC Cross-border Private Equity Handbook, The Legal 500 US and Expert Guide to the World’s Leading Banking, Finance and Transactional Law Lawyers.
 A past member of the Advisory Board of The Financial Executives Alliance and the Banking Law Committee of the New York City Bar Association, David is a sought-after writer and speaker.
 Works he has authored or co-authored include the chapter “Management Company Structures and Terms” in Hedge Funds: Formation, Operation and Regulation, published by ALM Law Journal Press; “Just Like Starting Over: A Blueprint for the New Wall Street Firm,” published by The Deal; and “Succession Planning,” published by SRZ.
 He has spoken at conferences and seminars on a range of topics, including fundraising, merchant bank structures, liquidity events, credit and lending funds and co-investment vehicles.